alesky78/Spring-data-jdbc-howto/README.md

 ### test: QueryByMethodTest

 a simple test that explore the functionality of creating query automatically by methods names.
+This test explore just the query method on the root aggregate, see the test PropertyExpressionsTest for embedded or nested beans

 the full set of key work can be found here
 * [Repository query keywords](https://docs.spring.io/spring-data/relational/reference/repositories/query-keywords-reference.html)